Jack Smith (lawyer): United States special counsel

-On November 18, 2022, United States Attorney General Merrick Garland appointed Smith special counsel to oversee the criminal investigations into Donald Trump's actions regarding the January 6 U.S. Capitol attack, and Trump's handling and storage of government records, including classified documents at his Mar-a-Lago estate.
+On November 18, 2022, United States attorney general Merrick Garland appointed Smith special counsel to oversee the criminal investigations into Donald Trump's actions regarding the January 6 U.S. Capitol attack, and Trump's handling and storage of government records, including classified documents at his Mar-a-Lago estate.
 He worked initially from the Netherlands while recovering from a fractured leg, injured when he was struck by a scooter while cycling.
-By early January 2023, Smith had returned to the U.S.
+By early January 2023, Smith had returned to the United States.

 On June 8, 2023, a grand jury indicted Trump on seven federal criminal charges related to his handling of the classified documents.
 This marked the first time in American history that a serving or former president has been indicted on a federal criminal charge.
 After repeated delays and postponement of the trial, Judge Aileen Cannon dismissed the case on July 15, 2024 on the grounds that Smith's appointment as special counsel violated the Appointments Clause of the Constitution.
 On July 17, with permission from the Justice Department, Smith filed a notice of appeal to the 11th U.S. Circuit Court of Appeals.

 On August 1, 2023, a grand jury indicted Trump on four federal charges related to his attempts to overturn the 2020 presidential election and his conduct during the January 6 Capitol attack.
 A year later, the Supreme Court decision on immunity directed Judge Tanya Chutkan to determine what parts of the indictment may proceed, based on whether each act was official or private conduct; whether the official acts are part of core constitutional duties; and whether prosecuting the non-core official acts would have any "dangers of intrusion on the authority and functions of the Executive."
 Before Chutkan could hold a hearing, Smith issued a superseding indictment rewording the charges to exclude Trump's attempts to pressure his Justice Department, but did not drop any of the charges.